BoomerangTransport/Rapid-Ride-Request-API/README.md

 ## License

-This project is licensed under a MIT License - see the LICENSE for details.
+This project is licensed under a MIT License - see the LICENSE file for details.